Daniele4299/cmetal-gestionale-fe/README.md

-This is a AYCE Frontend software.
+This is a CMETAL Frontend software.

 ## Getting Started